esa/nanosat-mo-framework/docs/source/opssat/packaging.rst

 8. Go to the folder ``target/nmf-opssat-VERSION/experimenter-package/`` and you will find the directory structure to package your app as an IPK for OPS-SAT.

-9. Zip the generated directory structure and send it to OPS-SAT's Flight Control Team (FCT).
+9. Zip the generated directory structure and send it to OPS-SAT's Flight Control Team (FCT) by following the guide instructions in: https://opssat1.esoc.esa.int/projects/experimenter-information/wiki/Building_and_submitting_your_application_to_ESOC